influxdata/flux/docs/SPEC.md

 ##### strlen

-Returns the length of the given string, defined to be the number of characters
+Returns the length of the given string, defined to be the number of utf code points.

 Example: `strlen(v: "apple")` returns the int `5`.
+Example: `strlen(v: "汉字")` returns the int `2`.

 ##### repeat